scylladb/scylla-manager/docs/source/repair.rst

 Repair faster or slower
 .......................

-When scheduling repair you may specify ``--intensity`` flag, the intensity meaning is:
+When scheduling repair tasks, you may specify the following flags to influence repair speed and load on the cluster.

+*``--intensity``
+* ``--parallel``
+When using these flags, note the following:

-* Intensity must be either an integer >= 1, float between (0-1), or the word "max".
+* ``--intensity``  must be either an integer >= 1, or a decimal between (0-1).
-* For values >= 1 intensity specifies the number of segments repaired by Scylla in a single repair command.
+* ``--intensity`` value will be translated into the number of segments repaired by Scylla in a single repair command.
 Higher values result in higher speed and may increase cluster load.
-* For values where ``0 < intensity < 1`` value determines percentage of hosts actively participating in the repair by repairing one segment in one repair command.
-* For "max" intensity is calculated based on available resources of the cluster.
+* ``--parallel`` is an integer number that sets limit of repair commands that can run in parallel.
+* Parallel will be capped at maximum value calculated at runtime from the number of disjoint groups of replica.

 Please note that this only applies to clusters where row-level repair is available.
-When supporting legacy repair Scylla Manager will split segments into shards so total amount of request will be greater but the same base algorithm for intensity will be respected.
+When supporting legacy repair Scylla Manager will split segments into shards so total amount of requests will be greater but the same base algorithm for ``--intensity``  and ``--parallel`` will be respected.

 **Example**